Vegetables are essential to your dog’s diet.

 - Press out the water.

 - Add 1 cup of chicken broth.

 - Serve cold or at room temperature.

-Dice the Vegetables If Your Dog Doesn’t Like Them
+Dice the Vegetables if Your Dog Doesn’t Like Them

-If your dog still objects, mix small amounts of vegetables into his regular food.
+- Mix small amounts of vegetables into the regular food.